pzembrod/cc64/doc/Design.md

 Its output is binary code and static variable initialization data written into two files, a list of forward function calls to resolve, and the main function's address.

-#### trns6502asm.fth or tmp6502asm.fth

-This is the transient Forth 6502 assembler of VolksForth, loaded onto the heap (trns6502asm.fth) or, in the case of the X16, onto the tmpheap (tmp6502asm.fth).
-It is only present while the cc64 compiler itself is compiled; it is not part of the cc64 binary.
-It is used to assemble the 6502 code templates of v-assembler.fth.

 #### v-assembler.fth